MinecraftU/mcu-curriculum/level_5/section_4.md

 GameRegistry.addSmelting(Blocks.stone, new ItemStack(Blocks.stonebrick), 0.1f);
 ```

-This time, the input item is on the left while the output is on the right.
-The number at the end specifies how much experience the player receives from the smelting.
+This time, the input item is the first argument while the output is the second argument.
+Be sure to remember this is the reverse of crafting recipes!
+The `float` at the end specifies how much experience the player receives from the smelting.

 ![](images/section_2/smelting_stone.png)

-On a side note, the _damage values_ of items often hold extra information (also called data) about the block.
+On a side note, the _damage values_ of items often hold extra information (also called data) about the block and can be set using the `setItemDamage` method.
 For example, all the colors of wool are actually the same type of block.
 They're rendered differently based on the value of their damage value.
 We can use this data value in our recipes to alter what kinds of wool, clay, or wood are required.

 ```java
 // What do you think this smelting recipe does?